zako95/landing/src/pages/docs/server/iw5/setting-up-a-server.md

 ## 2. Basic server configuration

 1\.
-Edit your `server.cfg` file with whatever changes you want (i.e. RCON Password/Map Rotation/etc/etc).
+Open the start.bat file for the server you want, make sure you note down the port it is using.
+If you are hosting a server on the same machine you are running the game from, please change the port number to something different (`27017` for example).
 2\.
+Edit your `server.cfg` file with whatever changes you want (i.e. RCON Password/Map Rotation/Round Limits/etc/etc).
+3\.
 Double click the bat file.
-3\.
+4\.
 Wait for the server to finish loading.

 ![img](https://i.imgur.com/0BaYCo6.png)

+## Port Forwarding

+Hosting a game server requires you to port forward to make your server accessible from outside of your network.
+Since every router is different we can't make a guide for every router so we recommend searching "your router name + port forward" on Google. **Port forward the port you specified in your start.bat file.**

+You will also need to add the port to your Windows Firewall, refer to this [Tom's Hardware article](https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html).

 ## 3. (Optional) Advanced configuration